[Published on NewsMax]

 It could have been so different.

-Starting in 1978, Reagan’s inner circle worked closely with the vast network of conservative groups: The Heritage Foundation, Kingston, Stanton, Library Court, Chesapeake Society, Federalist Society, Monday Club, Conservative Caucus, American Legislative Exchange Council, Committee for the Survival of a Free Congress, and the Eagle Forum.
+Starting in 1978, Reagan’s inner circle worked closely with the vast network of conservative groups: The Heritage Foundation, Kingston, Stanton, Library Court, Chesapeake Society, Monday Club, Conservative Caucus, American Legislative Exchange Council, Committee for the Survival of a Free Congress, and the Eagle Forum.

 This conservative network placed key operatives into Reagan’s national campaign and transition.
 They identified over 17,000 positions that affected Executive Branch operations.
 A separate team identified the key positions in each cabinet department and major agency that had to be under Reagan’s control in the first week of his presidency.